Computing the bound of an Ore polynomial. Applications to factorization: Computing a bound in Ore polynomials

 we get

 Moreover, $Rf^* = \Ann_R(R/Rf) \subseteq \Ann_R(d_{i_0} + Rf) = R f_{d_{i_0}}$, so $R f^* \subseteq R f_{d_{i_0}}^*$ and, therefore,

-Then $Rf^* \subseteq R\lcm{f_{d_{i_0}}}{f}^*$.
+Then $Rf^* \subseteq R\llcm{f_{d_{i_0}}}{f}^*$.
 This finishes the proof. \end{proof}

+\begin{theorem} Assume that $R = D[X;\sigma,\delta]$ is generated, as an algebra over its center, by a finite set $\{d_1, \dots, d_s \}$.
+Let $f \in R$ be a bounded polynomial.
+Algorithm \ref{alg:bound2} correctly computes a bound $f^*$ of $f$. \end{theorem} \begin{proof} In view of Theorem \ref{basecota}, we must only argue why Algorithm \ref{alg:bound2} terminates.
+Since $f^* \neq 0$, we know that $R/Rf^*$ is an Artinian ring (and a left $R$--module of finite length, of course).
+On the other hand, in part b) of Theorem \ref{basecota}, $Rf^* \subseteq R\llcm{f_{d_{i_0}}}{f} \subsetneq Rf$.
+Therefore, the number of times that the \textbf{while} loop of Algorithm \ref{alg:bound2} runs is bounded by the (finite) length of $R/Rf^*$ as a left $R$-module.
+Observe that this length is lower or equal than $\deg f^*$. \end{proof}

-The running time of Algorithm \ref{alg:bound2} will depend on how many times the left least common multiple $\lcm{f^*_d}{f^*}$ has to be computed.
-In each of these computations the degree of $f^*$ strictly increases.
-Thus, if we had an estimation of the degree of the bound $f^*$ in terms of the degree of the given polynomial $f$, we could deduce an upper bound for the number of left least common multiples to be computed.
-The following theorem asserts that, under some conditions, the degree of the bound of a given polynomial $f$ can be estimated.
-The hypotheses of Theorem \ref{cotabound} are fulfilled by a wide class of examples (see Remark \ref{sinderivacion} below), including Ore extensions of finite fields.
-We shall need the following lemma.
+The running time of Algorithm \ref{alg:bound2} will depend on how many times the left least common multiple $\llcm{g_d}{g}$ has to be computed.
+In each of these computations the degree of $g$ strictly increases, hence if we had an estimation of the degree of a bound $f^*$ in terms of the degree of the given polynomial $f$, we could deduce an upper bound for the number of left least common multiples to be computed.
+Theorem \ref{cotabound} asserts that, under rather general} conditions, the degree of a bound of a given polynomial $f$ can be estimated.
+Its proof will also provide a fast criteria for the irreducibility.
+We shall need the following lemmata.

 \begin{lemma} Assume $R$ is a finitely generated free module of rank $r$ over its center $C$ and let $\alpha \in C$.
 Then $R/R\alpha$ is a free module of rank $r$ over $C/C\alpha$.
 Moreover, if $\alpha$ is a prime twosided polynomial in $R$, then $C/C\alpha$ is a (commutative) field. \end{lemma}